Home > Iceland, a country of contrasts

 The only inhabited island in the Westman Islands is the rural and volcanic Heimaey, which never fails to surprise visitors.
 Its history is marked by the spectacular – and destructive – eruption of Eldfell in 1973.
 There is an excellent museum dedicated to the event, which is best visited after a hike on the slopes of the volcano itself.

-• Let’s start with the obvious: to explore Iceland, you have to put on a sturdy pair of shoes and hit the many hiking trails that crisscross the island.
+• Put on a sturdy pair of shoes and hit the many hiking trails that crisscross the island.

 • From September to early April, all eyes are on the skies: this is the best time to admire the incandescent dance of the Northern Lights.